1. Operational Data Sharing (ODS) v1.0.0

 The main objective of the TBA is to help prevent extremely strong satellite downlink (DL) signals exposing the radio telescope’s main beam during occasional main-beam to main-beam interactions.

 The TBA is a satellite tasking scheme developed by SpaceX and NRAO, that allows Starlink satellites to respond to the shared ODS radio telescope information (provided at some prearranged buffer time before observation starts).
-Once the Starlink system identifies that a satellite trajectory will pass close to a telescope boresight operating at one of its DL frequency channels, the satellite constellation takes one of three actions (as illustrated in Figure 2):
+Once the Starlink system identifies that a satellite trajectory will pass close to a telescope boresight operating at one of its DL frequency channels, the satellite constellation takes one of three actions (as illustrated in Figures 1 & 3):

 1) If the satellite passes outside of an agreed “outer boresight” region (defined as an angular separation from the boresight position on the sky), it takes no action.